HFF-Git/LcsNodes-Book/Book-Text.md

 // ??? **note** Do we need a message for a central system time concept ?

 // ??? **note** do we need a message for a message that describes the global LCS capabilities ?

+// ??? do we need an emergency stop message that every node can just emit ?

 | Opcode |Data1|Data2|Data3|Data4|Data5|Data6|Data7|
 |:-------|:----|:----|:----|:----|:----|:----|:----|